 International Retailing Education and Training

 Global scope in retailing, from sourcing to competition in new international markets, is continuously changing business landscapes for both US and international retailers.
 The International Retailing Education and Training initiative (IRET) aims to build global competence in international retailing by providing instructors, students, and corporations with access to multi-media learning modules, interviews with executives, cases, reading materials, and retail study tours.
 Considering the growing spending powers of middle-class consumers and increasing competition in the economies of China and Brazil, special focus was given to cultures, consumer behaviors, and retail marketing strategies that address challenges and solutions in pursuing international retail operations in these two countries.
-The Miller Retail Center's IRET project is funded by the US Department of Education – Business and International Education (BIE) and the UF Center for International Business Education and Research (CIBER).
+The Miller Center's IRET project is funded by the US Department of Education – Business and International Education (BIE) and the UF Center for International Business Education and Research (CIBER).

 IRET - China